 Driving When Privilege Suspended

-Driving is a privilege and for some reason if you were driving while your license was suspended you will likely receive a “Driving When Privilege Suspended” ticket.
+Driving is a privilege and if you were driving while your license was suspended you will likely receive a “Driving When Privilege Suspended” ticket.
 CA traffic tickets can fight and win your suspended license violation.

 We can likely win your charge depending on the REASON your license was suspended.
 For example, we have never lost a case for which a license was suspended due to unpaid fines in the past.